 Available to students entering UNBC directly from high school who have applied for early admission to UNBC.

-Available to students commencing an undergraduate course of studies at UNBC for the first time.
+Available to students commencing an undergraduate course of studies at UNBC for the first time or transfer students with less than 18 transfer credit hours.

 Available to undergraduate students who have completed at least 18 credit hours (nine credit hours per semester) at UNBC during the current awards year and are continuing a course of studies at UNBC.